 As part of our Urban Spaces project, we invited you to participate in our creative video campaign.
 You sent us great videos.
 Thank you very much.

 You can watch the final video by scrolling down the main Urban Spaces site.

 Public spaces are the kit of a city.
 It is where we meet our fellow human beings, where we exchange ideas, where we leave our isolation and transform ourselves from individuals into communities.
 But how can we make these public spaces fair?
 How can we create accessibility for all?
 And what does a safe public space look like in the post-Corona city?

-We would like to develop approaches to these questions in a roundtable discussion between three countries: India, Germany and Bangladesh.
+We developed approaches to these questions in a roundtable discussion between three countries: India, Germany and Bangladesh.
 Three countries whose urban culture seems to differ greatly at first glance.
 But what commonalities can we find and how can we learn from each other?

 What is the potential role and processes for architecture in community building?